auth0/Lock.swift/README.md

 ### Configuration

-In order to use Lock you need to provide your Auth0 Client Id and Domain.
+In order to use Lock you need to provide your Auth0 Client ID and Domain.

-> Auth0 ClientId & Domain can be found in your [Auth0 Dashboard](https://manage.auth0.com)
+> The Auth0 Client ID & Domain can be found in your [Auth0 Dashboard](https://manage.auth0.com)

 #### Auth0.plist file

-In your application bundle you can add a `plist` file named `Auth0.plist` with the following format
+In your application bundle you can add a `plist` file named `Auth0.plist` with the following information:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>